 BAMF 80" Sliders fit the double cab short bed as well as extra and access cabs.

-Bolt on design for 2005 to 2018 trucks is 100% bolt on with no drilling and is the strongest "True bolt on available" with 7 .500" Grade 8 bolts for each slider holding them on.
-With three attachment points on the bottom side of the frame no other company offers that!
+Our all new bolt on design for 2005 to 2017 trucks is 100% bolt on with no drilling and is the strongest "True bolt on available" with 6 to 8 .500" Grade 8 bolts for each slider holding them on depending on the truck.
+With three no drill attachment points on the bottom side of the frame no other company offers that!

 We are one of if not the only company offering a 100% CNC cut rock slider for the Toyota trucks.